dantavares/dynv6-updater/README.md

 Create your free ddns host on https://dynv6.com

-Get your token on https://dynv6.com/keys
+Get your HTTP Token on https://dynv6.com/keys

 Run this PowerShell script with 3 parameters:
 1- Your Host - Mandatory